vishz1432/BGR-_Bandgap-Reference-Circuit/README.md

 - A Bangap reference which can be integrated in bulk CMOS, Bi-CMOS or Bipolar technologies without the use of external components.

+## Features Of BGR
+- Temp. independent voltage reference circuit widely used in Integrated Circuits
+- Produces constant voltage regardless of power supply variation, temp.
+Changes and circuit loading.
+- Output voltage of 1.2v (close to the band gap energy of silicon at 0 deg kelvin).
+- All applications starting from analog, digital, mixed mode, RF and system-on-chip (SoC).

+## Applications Of BGR